Shekhawati: Ancient history

 Kaimkhani is a branch emerging from the Chauhans.
-The first progenitor of Kaimkhanis was Karamchand, born in the family of Moterao of Chauhan clan, the ruler of Dadrewa.
+The first progenitor of Kaimkhanis was Karamchand, born in the family of Moterao of the Chauhan clan, ruler of Dadrewa.
 Firuz Shah Tughluq converted him to Islam and named him Kaimkhan.
-Thus his descendants are called Kaimkhani.
+Thus, his descendants are called Kaimkhani.

 Shekhawat rule

 Shekhawati was established and ruled by Shekhawat Rajputs until India's independence.

-Rao Shekha from Dhundhar established his own independent kingdom with the capital at Amarsar.
+Rao Shekha from Dhundhar established his own independent kingdom with the capital located in Amarsar.
 He was the first independent ruler.
 After him, Rao Raimal, Rao Suja, and Rao Lunkaran become the rulers of Amarsar.
-Rao Manohar succeeded his father Rao Lunkaran and founded Manoharpur later renamed Shahpura (The present ruler of Shahpura is the Tikai of Shekhawat subclan).
-Shekhawats conquered the Jhunjhunu, Fatehpur, Narhar of Kaimkhanis and established their rule in 1445 and ruled till 1614.
+Rao Manohar succeeded his father, Rao Lunkaran, and founded Manoharpur (later renamed Shahpura).
+The present ruler of Shahpura is the Tikai of the Shekhawat subclan.
+The Shekhawats conquered the Jhunjhunu, Fatehpur, and Narhar of the Kaimkhanis, established their rule in 1445, and continued to rule until 1614.